-I’m a cognitive scientist in training, working in the lab of Angela D. Friederici at the Max Planck Institute for Human Cognitive and Brain Sciences in Leipzig, Germany.
+I’m a cognitive scientist, working in the Department of Neuropsychology at the Max Planck Institute for Human Cognitive and Brain Sciences in Leipzig and the Experimental Sign Language Lab at University of Göttingen (both in Germany).

 My main research interest is the neurobiology of language, focusing on the modality (in-)dependence of linguistic computations in the brain.
 In other words, I don’t ask, “How come (only) humans can speak?”—Instead, I investigate human language as a species-specific mode of cognition.